allenai/allennlp/tutorials/getting_started/installation.md

 ## Once You've Installed

-If you just want to use the models and helper classes that are included with AllenNLP, you can use the included "allennlp" command, which provides a command-line interface to common functionality around training and evaluating models.
+If you just want to use the models and helper classes that are included with AllenNLP, you can use the included `allennlp` command, which provides a command-line interface to common functionality around training and evaluating models.
+Note that if you are using the source repository, you need to use `python -m allennlp.run` instead of `allennlp`.

 ```
 Run AllenNLP